Are you looking for information about family law, the family court or the Family Law Act?

 - Child Support (Registration and Collection) Act 1988 (Cth) and regulations

-The problem however with making an assessment of the individual rights and entitlements stems primarily from the fact that every case is different.
+The problem with making an assessment of the individual rights and entitlements stems primarily from the fact that every case is different.
 There are no two sets of factual circumstances that are going to be completely identical.

 The reason that the family courts have such a large discretion is to ensure that in each and every case that comes before the courts that a fair and just outcome is the result.
+The family courts are a discretionary jurisdiction.

 It is impossible for legislators to draft legislation that will encompass and provide a formula to resolve each and every situation.
 Therefore it is important to obtain independent legal advice from an experienced family lawyer, who has had significant dealings with the family courts and has an intimate knowledge of the way in which the courts approach the determination of family law issues.